Infrastructure Investment Banking: How to Buy and Sell Airports, Stadiums, and More

-You can, of course, use a standard DCF analysis with infrastructure assets as well – but there are some differences to be aware of:
+You can, of course, use a standard DCF analysis based on Unlevered Free Cash Flow with infrastructure assets as well – but there are some differences to be aware of:

 Discounted Cash Flow: Sometimes you will skip over the changes in working capital and the addition of non-cash charges; for example, the William Blair presentation defines “Free Cash Flow” as operating revenue less operating expenses less CapEx less corporate tax liabilities.

 But in other cases, FCF will be defined in more standard ways (see the other links above), especially for entire companies rather than individual assets.

 A few other differences with a DCF for infrastructure: